trvrfrd/trvrgur/README.md

   top nav bar thing => sign in / sign up / sign out / create album / random
   add new images on album edit page?
   accepts_nested_attributes_for? nesting of objects coming in from backbone?
+  change type of image/album descriptions from string to text
+  better association names (e.g. uploader instead of user)?